Kinesiology

 KINES 250: Performance Nutrition

-The course begins with a review of cellular physiology and the digestive system, which are the basic components necessary for metabolic processes.
-Students examine the roles nutrient selection, metabolism, and timing play in supporting physical performance.
-The integration and regulation of metabolism, energy expenditure, and body composition will be discussed.
-An advanced overview of the functions of carbohydrates, fats, proteins, fluids, vitamins, and minerals that are determinants of health and diseases will be conducted.
+The course is rooted in advanced nutrition science and behavior-change psychology.
+Students examine the roles nutrient selection, metabolism, and timing play in supporting physical performance as well as mental and emotional health.
+Students discuss the integration and regulation of metabolism, energy expenditure, hydration, sleep, stress, and recovery; and they conduct an advanced overview of the functions of macronutrients, micronutrients, fluids, and supplements that are determinants of health and diseases.
 Offered annually.

 KINES 294: Academic Internship